Use the links below to find out about:

 In accordance with the governing ITB document, legal and regulatory guidelines, the Board of Trustees is responsible for governance, strategic direction and monitoring business performance.

-CITB is governed by a Board of eight Trustees: currently, six Trustees from in-scope employers in the construction industry; and two Trustees from non-construction industries.
+CITB is governed by a Board of six Trustees: currently, five Trustees from in-scope employers in the construction industry; and one Trustee from non-construction industries.

 The CITB Board of Trustees is accountable to the Secretary of State, the Charity Commission and CITB’s beneficiaries.
 Board appointments are made by the Secretary of State for Business, Innovation & Skills for a period of up to four years, renewable for a second term.